Leyton District Council Tramways

 The crew of Tramcar No 45 pose for the cameraman at Whipps Cross with a Clapton service, though only working (temporarily) as far as Lea Bridge Station — photo dated 1910.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

-Conductor and motorman with Tramcar No 60 at Leyton Depot - photo undated, but probably taken in 1910 or shortly thereafter as it bears a poster advertising it as a 'Through Car for Epping Forest and Aldgate' (introduced in 1910).
+A conductor and a motorman with Tramcar No 60 at Leyton Depot — photo undated, but probably taken in 1910 or shortly thereafter as it bears a poster advertising it as a 'Through Car for Epping Forest and Aldgate' (introduced in 1910).
 In contrast to the earlier photo above, the motorman's PCO 'Stage Driver Mechanical Power' licence has a dark-coloured border.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

 Female staff